isomerpages/enterprisesg-cpso/_consumers/choose-safer-products/look-for-the-safety-mark.md

 </div>
 <p>Controlled Goods (or their packaging) must be affixed with the SAFETY
 Mark in a prominent location.
 The Mark consists of the “safety logo” and the words “SAFETY MARK” in a rectangle on the right.
-Each SAFETY Mark.
-&nbsp;has a unique 8-digit registration number, which can be traced to the registrant and the registered models.</p>
+Each SAFETY Mark&nbsp;has a unique 8-digit registration number, which can be traced to the registrant and the registered models.</p>
 <p></p>
 <p>In addition, appliances with a 3-pin plug need to have two SAFETY Marks
 on them.
 One on the appliance and another on the plug.</p>